SAP-samples/teched2022-XP260/README.md

 **SAP BTP Sub Account**: XP260-0XY > xp260-0XY

 😁 We need a list of URLs here that people can copy/paste.
-Can we put this here? 😁
+Can we put this here or in "Getting Started" below? 😁

 **Identity Authentication Service**: https://bestrunXY.accounts.ondemand.com/admin